Icelk/xsnow-comp-patch/README.md

 > distributions, CD-Roms etc, and to make the necessary changes to
 > makefiles etc. to facilitate this.

 Please feel free to redistribute this patch however you like.
+The code I have added falls under the MIT license, which is included in the patch.

 Contributing